 The Company has long made efforts to strengthen its corporate governance.
 Initiatives include efforts to strengthen executive and supervisory functions and increase the transparency of management by establishing a Vice President system (in 2000), appointing Outside Officers (first Outside Statutory Auditors appointed in 1971 and Outside Directors in 2001), and establishing a Remuneration Advisory Committee (2004) and a Nomination Advisory Committee (2015).
-To reinforce the Board of Directors function and the supervisory function, in 2016 the Company transitioned its system from a "Company with a Board of Statutory Auditors" to a "Company with an Audit and Supervisory Committee."
+For its organizational design, the Company adopted "Company with an Audit and Supervisory Committee" structure in 2016 to reinforce the Board of Directors function and the supervisory function.